Open3DTrack: Towards Open-Vocabulary 3D Multi-Object Tracking: Methodology

-To enable tracking objects irrespective of their class label, we modify the tracker to utilize only object position, dimensions, heading angle and velocity as the initial features.
+To enable tracking irrespective of object class label, we modify the tracker to utilize only object position, dimensions, heading angle, and velocity as the initial features.
 Object detections from a given detector are treated as proposals (class-agnostic) where the class labels and confidence scores are dropped and not utilized.

 To compute potential association edges, we replace class-specific distance thresholds with a fixed threshold, achieving a balance between maintaining true edges and avoiding unnecessary associations.
 We change the GT track ID assignment by computing 3D IoU between ground truth boxes $A^{train}$ and 3D detections belonging to $\mathcal{C}^{base}$ in a class-agnostic manner.